K-PaaS/application-platform-guide-eng/install/service/mysql.md

 [SERVICE_INSTANCE] : Name of the service instance to be created
 ```

-- If there is a service you want from Marketplace, apply for a service (Provision).
+- If there is a service you want from Marketplace, request for a service (Provision).

 > $ cf create-service Mysql-DB Mysql-Plan2-100con mysql-service-instance
 ```